 - High back booster weight limit: 40-120 pounds

 - High back booster height limit: 45-62 inches tall

 - Click Tight seat belt installation

 - No rethread harness

 - 2014 IIHS Best Bet for 2014 models

-The Frontier 90 has nine different harness positions; the lowest measures 12.5 inches; the highest is 20.5 inches.
+The Frontier has nine different harness positions: the lowest measures 12.5 inches, and the highest is 20.5 inches.
 It is the tallest harness height available, not including special needs seats.
 The seat features a no-rethread harness, which makes adjusting the harness heights for multiple children a breeze.
-The harness adjusts from the top of the restraint, this is a nice improvement over the Frontier 85, which required the seat to be uninstalled to adjust the harness height.
+The harness adjusts from the top of the restraint; this is a nice improvement over the Frontier 85, which required the seat to be uninstalled to adjust the harness height.

 There are two different crotch buckle positions and switching the buckle positions is so easy that it can be done without uninstalling the seat.
 There is no removing the buckle, simply slide it from one slot to another.

 Another benefit to this buckle is the EZBuckle: it flips the crotch buckle forward when not in use, which means no more digging under bums to find buckles!